-To them, it would kind of hurt their feelings.
-It made them feel like I was choosing something else over them.
-Or maybe they wouldn't really honor the fact that I needed to get some things done.
-Why is it that when someone is just going to “swing by for a minute,” it's always much longer than a minute?
+That kind of hurt my friends' feelings because they thought I was choosing something else over them.
+Or they sometimes wouldn't really honor the fact that I needed to get some things done.
+Sidenote: why is it that when someone is just going to “swing by for a minute,” it's always much longer than a minute?

-Make sure that when you're sitting down to start your working block, you tell your kids, your family, your neighbor, whoever, that you're at work and you'll get back to them when you're clocked out.
-Really embrace it!
-Let the whole world know, so that you can get things done, son.
+Make sure that when you're sitting down to start your working block, you tell your kids, your family, your neighbor, whoever, that you're at work, and you'll get back to them when you've clocked out.
+Embrace it!
+Let the whole world know so that you can get things done, son.

-If you truly want to find that work life balance that we all crave, you need to “be ALL in!”
+If you genuinely want to find that work-life balance that we all crave, you need to “be ALL in!”
 Here's what I mean by this.
 When you're working, be at work.
 When you're at home or with your kids, be at home or with your kids!
-It is so easy to just be online all of the time – especially if your job is online like mine is.
+It is easy to be online all of the time – especially if your job is online like mine is.
 If you're having a stressful time at work, it is so hard to disconnect.

-For me, 90% of the work that I do is from my phone, and it is just so easy for me to get sucked down a hole.
+I get it.
+Trust me!
+90% of the work that I do is from my phone, and it is just SO easy for me to get sucked down a hole.
 I can still be with my family while I'm on my phone, but I'm not necessarily engaged with my family.
 If you don't know this about me, I have a little bit of a phone addiction.
-Shocked?
-One of the things that has helped me is to have chargers throughout the house that are next to drawers.
+One of the things that has helped me is having chargers throughout the house next to drawers.

 When I'm in my family block and my kids get home from school, I will literally plug in my phone and close it in a drawer so that I can physically be all in with my family.
 If I have to take them to activities during the block, I will tuck my phone away in my purse.
-That way, I'm not tempted to be working when I should be engaging and conversing with my kids.
+That way, I'm not tempted to let work creep in when I should be engaging with my kids.

-Likewise when I'm in my working block, I will lock my door, turn the notifications off of my phone, pause any laundry that's going, and be all in on work.
-This helps me to give 100% of myself in that time and helps me to dive in!
+Likewise, when I'm in my working block, I will lock my door, turn off phone notifications, pause any laundry that's going, and be all in on work.
+This helps me to give 100% of myself in that time and allows me to dive in!

-Another way that I have been able to reach a good work life balance is to make sure that I focus and find daily time to have one-on-one time with each of my kids and my husband.
+Another way that I have reached a good work-life balance is to make sure that I focus and find daily time to have one-on-one time with each of my kids and my husband.
 I know that for me, the mom guilt is REAL.
 When I'm working, I feel like it's just taking away from my ability to be a good mom.
 But I know that that doesn't have to be true!

-Since I have 6 kids, it's hard for me to find the daily time to have with each of them.
-For my 3 older kids, each one gets two days per week where it is “their day.”
+Since I have eight kids, it's hard for me to find the daily time to have with each of them.
+Each of my older kids gets two days per week where it is “their day.”
 We have it written on the board in the kitchen, they know when it's their day, and they get a lot of special privileges on that day.
 They get to choose their seat in the car, what music we listen to, what plate they have at dinner, and they get to say the prayer at the meals.

 STOCK YOUR FREEZER WITH MEALS

 One way that you can combat those busy days or weeks is to have a meal prep day.
-Take a Saturday or Sunday that you're not busy and use it to prep meals for the whole week.
-This takes you a little bit of time up front, but then makes dinnertime super easy during the busy week!
+On a Saturday or Sunday, when you're not busy, set aside a few hours to prep meals for the whole week.
+This takes you a little bit of time upfront, but then makes dinnertime super easy during the busy week!

 CREATE A MEAL CO-OP

 This is the coolest thing!
-Basically, you get a couple of moms together (I would shoot for 5 total).
-You discuss any dietary restrictions, or likes and dislikes, and come up with a daily schedule.
+Basically, you get a couple of moms together (I would shoot for five total).
+You discuss any dietary restrictions or likes and dislikes and come up with a daily schedule.
 When it's your day, you cook enough of the meal for your family AND the other families.
 Then you drop off the meals at their house.

 After that, your day of cooking is done for the week.
 The rest of the week, you have hot meals dropped off at your doorstep!
-You may have to cook more for the day that you're cooking, but I'll take it if it means that I'll have a homemade meal dropped off at my door at dinner time.
 Sign me up!

-One of the hardest things for me as a work-at-home mom is that I don't want it to hinder my kids being able to do activities.
+One of the hardest things for me as a work-at-home mom is that I don't want it to hinder my kids from doing things they enjoy.
 I want to support their extracurricular activities and let them have playdates to hang out with their friends.
 But sometimes it's just so hard to load up into the car 100 times a day!

-I have made it a point in my life to set up as many carpools as possible.
+This is why I've made it a point to set up as many carpools as possible.
 I've set them up for our neighborhood, dance class, seasonal sports, you name it!
-It is such a life saver because you end up driving around about half of the time.
+It is such a lifesaver because you end up driving around about half of the time.
 I'll just send out a text to the moms that I know asking if we can get a carpool figured out.
-It has been so great for my work life balance!
+It has been so great for my work-life balance!

 This tip for finding work life balance is a big one – get help!
-There is no shame in getting help.
-If finances allow, outsource a few of the things in your life that you don't necessarily HAVE to do.
+There is NO shame in getting help.
+If finances allow, outsource a few of the things you don't necessarily HAVE to do.
 Hire a cleaning crew to deep clean your house once a month.
 You could hire a neighbor kid to mow your lawn.
 Hire a babysitter to drive your kids around or play with them so that you can get some work done.
 If you have the means, do that.

 Otherwise, maybe you can work out a trade for some help.
 You could trade babysitting with another working mom.
 You could work Mondays and Wednesdays while she has the kids.
 Then she could work Tuesdays and Thursdays while you have the kids.